 The electricity produced in phase three will be supplied to the Iraqi Ministry of Electricity under a 20-year power purchase agreement (PPA) with MGH, the operator of the power plant.

 Contractors involved with the Bismayah power plant

-The Ministry of Electricity of Iraq has contracted Mass Group Holding (MGH) to develop the plant.
-MGH awarded the design, engineering, procurement and construction (EPC) contract to ENKA Insaat ve Sanayi A.S, a company based in Turkey.
+The Ministry of Electricity of Iraq contracted Mass Group Holding (MGH) to develop the plant.
+MGH awarded the design, engineering, procurement, and construction (EPC) contract to ENKA İnşaat ve Sanayi A.Ş, a company based in Turkey.

-The Frame 9FA gas turbines and Frame C7 steam turbines have been supplied by GE USA, while the heat recovery steam generator has been supplied by CMI Belgium.
-GEA Germany has been contracted to supply the water and air-cooled condensers.
+The Frame 9FA gas turbines and Frame C7 steam turbines were supplied by GE USA, while the heat recovery steam generator were provided by CMI Belgium.
+GEA Germany was contracted to supply the water and air-cooled condensers.

 Siemens Germany is responsible for the main and auxiliary transformers.
-The main control system is being provided by Emerson and the 132\400Kv substations are being supplied by ABB Sweden.
+The main control system was provided by Emerson and the 132400Kv substations were supplied by ABB Sweden.

 In March 2018, MACOGA was contracted for the design, manufacturing, testing, and delivery of hinged expansions joints, universal tied, and turbine to condenser metallic expansion joints.

 Amak performed seismic tests and refraction surveys for the project.
 Avax, the EPC contractor for phase two, will also provide engineering, procurement, construction, and testing and commissioning services for phase three.

 In September 2019, GE Power was contracted by MGH to supply gas turbines and four generators for phase three.
 Flenco was selected by GE Global Parts and Products to supply the auxiliary systems.